LISNeRF Mapping: LiDAR-based Implicit Mapping via Semantic Neural Fields for Large-Scale 3D Scenes: INTRODUCTION

 To this end, we propose a novel implicit LiDAR mapping framework to incorporate semantic elements into the dense map (See Fig. \ref{fig:datasetEx}).
-Inspire by \cite{zhong2023shine}, we exploit sparse octree-based feature vectors to implicitly represent and store the semantic information.
-Those feature vectors are obtained by optimizing loss functions with self-supervision from point cloud, and pseudo-supervision from semantic segmentation or panoptic segmentation.
-Given the spatial location coordinates of an arbitrary point, the SDF is obtain through geometric neural fields (GNF) and semantic label is obtain through semantic neural field (SNF).
+Inspired by \cite{zhong2023shine}, we exploit sparse octree-based feature embeddings to implicitly represent and store the semantic information.
+These feature embeddings are obtained by optimizing loss functions with self-supervision from point cloud, and pseudo-supervision from semantic segmentation or panoptic segmentation.
+Given the spatial location coordinates of an arbitrary point, the Signed Distance Function (SDF) value is inferred through Geometric Neural Fields (GNF) and the semantic label is inferred through Semantic Neural Field (SNF).
 For explicitly displaying the implicit scene, Marching Cubes algorithm is adopted to reconstruct a scene with the form of semantic mesh.
 Besides, semantic mapping paradigm is further extended to the panoptic mapping by stacking more MLPs.

-In summary, our contributions are as follows: \begin{itemize} \item We propose, to the best of our knowledge, the first method to construct neural implicit semantic map for large-scale environment from LiDAR data alone. \item We also extend neural semantic mapping to neural panoptic mapping by leveraging off-the-shelf panoptic segmentation modules.
-Then triple MLPs are stacked into the mapping for regressing instance labels. \item We design a map concatenation strategy to merge submaps into a complete map, to cope with computation limit of on-board devices in large-scale mapping tasks. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We propose a novel method to construct neural implicit semantic map for large-scale environment from posed LiDAR data alone. \item We also extend neural semantic mapping to neural panoptic mapping by leveraging off-the-shelf panoptic segmentation modules.
+Then triple MLPs are stacked into the mapping for regressing instance labels. \item We demonstrate a map concatenation strategy and a dynamic objects elimination method, showing the feasibility of deploying LISNeRF in large-scale and real-world mapping tasks. \end{itemize}